Recycle Your Old Kitchen

 It prevents the waste and disposal of these items in landfills across the world.
-For items that would normally end up in a tip to head to landfill, someone may find a use and be in need of your unwanted goods.
+For items that would normally end up in a tip to head to landfill, someone may find use and be in need of your unwanted goods.
 You can find anything from materials to whole appliances, all without waste!

 This kind of recycling is a perfect way to counter ‘single-use culture’.
 Whatever you’re looking to get rid of, take a look at your options first.
 Often what you may consider to be broken, could be a treasure to somebody else.

 As with Freecycle, you can prevent the waste of perfectly good materials.
 Selling on Facebook means that you can reach an incredibly wide audience of buyers and sustainably dispose of your kitchen quickly.